 Sometimes these events are for community-building; other times they are aimed at fundraising.
 Often, they are a combination of the two.

-There are Box Tops for Education, Scrip gift cards, Amazon Smile, Coke Rewards, and Benefit Mobile, and grocery loyalty codes, and more.
+There are Box Tops for Education, gift card programs, Amazon Smile, Coke Rewards, grocery loyalty codes, and more.
 Perhaps your school partners with area restaurants for them to give your PTG money as a result of sales for an evening.
 Someone has to organize and promote all of these.

 Maybe you came from a school that had a successful fundraiser that you want to be in charge of at your new school.

 Do you have experience or interest in writing grants?
 Do you want to help with the annual school fundraiser looking for outside sponsors or raffle basket and silent auction items?